 Home pregnancy tests these days are usually accurate about 97% of the time and will show positive results anywhere from 10 days to two weeks of becoming pregnant.
-These tests measure a chemical called human chorionic gonadotropin, or HCG, which spikes in a woman’s urine when she’s pregnant.
-So if you see the second line, however faint, there is a good chance that yes indeed, you are pregnant.
+They are the first port of call when you experience any very early pregnancy symptoms.
+There is one brand of pregnancy test that will give you a result six days before your period is due!
+Pregnancy tests measure a chemical called human chorionic gonadotropin, or HCG, which spikes in a woman’s urine when she’s pregnant.
+So if you see the second line, however faint it might be, there is a good chance that yes indeed, you are pregnant.
 However, unless you’re looking for other signs, you may not even think to take a pregnancy test until a month later when you miss your period.
 There are other early symptoms that you can look for in the meantime.

 Once you become pregnant, your hormones are going to behave much differently than they normally would.
-The very first sign is usually tender breasts – your body knows you’re pregnant even if you don’t, and it’s going to begin building up the tissue that you’ll need to create milk.
+The first very early pregnancy symptom is usually tender breasts your body knows you’re pregnant even if you don’t, and it’s going to begin building up the tissue that you’ll need to create milk.